 By Therese Nemec

-In this learning activity you'll test your knowledge of global rates for life expectancy.
+In this learning activity you'll test your knowledge of global rates for life expectancy, marriage, divorce, and births.

 United States Presidential Roles & Responsibilities